Lincoln in the Bardo: Sales

 The novel was listed as a bestseller in the United States by The New York Times and USA Today.

 Translations

 The novel has been translated into Polish by Michał Kłobukowski and published by Znak in 2018.
 In Brazil, it was translated into Portuguese by Jorio Dauster and published by Companhia das Letras in 2018.
-In Iran, it was translated in Persian by Naeime Khalesi and published by Jomhooripub in 2018.
-It was translated in Greek by Giorgos-Ikaros Babasakis and published by Ikaros in 2017.
+In Iran, it was translated into Persian by Naeime Khalesi and published by Jomhooripub in 2018.
+It was translated into Greek by Giorgos-Ikaros Babasakis and published by Ikaros in 2017.
 A Swedish translation (by Niclas Nilsson) was published by Albert Bonniers Förlag in 2018.
+A Croatian translation was released in 2018 by Vuković & Runjić, translated by Maja Šoljan.